mparno/fenics-web/source/doc/demos/pde/poisson/python/documentation.rst

 .. index:: DirichletBC

-Now, the Dirichlet boundary condition can be created using the class ``DirichletBC``.
-A ``DirichletBC`` takes three arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
-In our example, the function space is ``V``, the value of the boundary condition (0.0) can represented using a ``Constant`` and the Dirichlet boundary is defined immediately above.
+Now, the Dirichlet boundary condition can be created using the class :py:class:`DirichletBC`.
+A :py:class:`DirichletBC` takes three
+arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
+In our example, the function space is ``V``, the value of the boundary condition (0.0) can represented using a :py:class:`Constant` and the Dirichlet boundary is defined immediately above.
 The definition of the Dirichlet boundary condition then looks as follows:

 .. code-block:: python